hmosousa/temporal_classifier/docs/logbook.md

 ## 2024-11-14

 None of the generated synthetic answers contain the expected tags and the expected text.
 We need to improve the prompt generation process.

+## 2024-11-15

+Llama for sequence classification gets the logits from the last hidden state.